ezra-bible-app/ezra-bible-app/BUILD.md

 # Building Ezra Bible App

 Independent of the operating system, ensure to use a compatible nodejs version.
-On Windows and Linux you should use 10.x, while on macOS 12.x has been used successfully.
+We're currently using v14.x (Active LTS), which is supported until 2023-04-30.
-These are the versions currently used for development and testing and compatibility with other versions cannot necessarily be guaranteed.
+This is the version currently used for development and testing.
+Compatibility with other versions cannot necessarily be guaranteed.

 ## Windows